.

 Is an ecologist in the SWFSC’s Marine Mammal and Turtle Division and is adjunct professor and a co-founder of the Center for Marine Biodiversity and Conservation at Scripps Institution of Oceanography, University of California San Diego.
 Her research focuses on the behavioural ecology of marine vertebrates.
 The main goal of these studies is to provide a behavioural framework within which to investigate population identity, population trends and fishery interactions in cetaceans.
 Sarah has worked in the Gulf of California since 1986 and been involved in vaquita conservation for much of this time.
 Currently, her work is focused on using market-based incentives to eliminate vaquita bycatch in gillnet fisheries, which is driving the species to extinction and causing social unrest and economic hardship in the region.
 She works strategically with government agencies, NGOs and academia to build support for bottom-up, incentive based approaches that complement top-down, command and control measures to eliminate illegal fishing while supporting local communities.
 Other work includes investigating opportunities for economically viable, alternative livelihoods to wild-capture fisheries, including aquaculture, sportfishing and green energy.

-And she has experience working with fisheries management for 20 years.
+She has experience working with fisheries management for 20+ years.
 She holds an MSc degree in Environmental Science - Planning and Management.
 She is currently a PhD student in fisheries management at the University of Eldoret, Kenya.
-She has been responsible for environment and conservation of fisheries resources and related ecosystems, She coordinates the development and implementation of fishery-specific management plans and also gives guidance on areas that need regulations for fishing gears and species.
-She has been involved in managing fisheries interactions with endangered species, especially sea turtles and marine mammals, with major focus on trawl and gillnet fisheries.
+She has been responsible for environment and conservation of fisheries resources and related ecosystems.
+She coordinates the development and implementation of fishery-specific management plans and also gives guidance on areas that need regulations for fishing gears and species.
+Elizabeth has also been involved in managing fisheries interactions with endangered species, especially sea turtles and marine mammals, with major focus on trawl and gillnet fisheries.
 She works closely with research institutions and conservation agencies.

 Icha has assessed the sustainability of dolphin watching tourism, developed an Indonesian-wide whale stranding reporting database and investigated the incidence of bycatch in various types of local fishing gear as well as documenting the use of this bycatch as wildmeat, with support from the IWC Small Cetacean Research Fund.
 Icha pro-actively works with the Indonesian government to better manage marine mammals and, through her NGO ‘CETASI’ (Cetacean Sirenian Indonesia), conducts primary research and education outreach programmes.